isomerpages/nyp-sirs/_success-and-articles/Articles/CASE and SIRS signed MOU for a new CaseTrust accreditation scheme for online retailers.md

 ---
 Date: 29-04-2022

-CASE and SIRS signed MOU for a new CaseTrust accreditation scheme for online retailers
+<h4>CASE and SIRS signed MOU for a new CaseTrust accreditation scheme for online retailers</h4>

 The Consumers Association of Singapore (CASE) and NYP-SIRS signed a MOU on 29 Apr for the development of a new CaseTrust accreditation scheme for e-businesses.
 The scheme, which will be launched in the second half of 2022, will help customers find reliable online merchants.
 It will cover the entire range of e-commerce practices from pre-sales to post-sales and address common consumer pain points when shopping online.